What is Art Therapy?

 It’s not just for people dealing with difficulties.
 It is also a powerful means of nourishing creativity, learning to play, exploring dreams, getting a fresh perspective on life, and birthing a sense of personal renewal.
 It is an intensely pleasurable way of re-enchanting the world and feeling more alive.

 But Art Therapy is not just another “treatment modality” in the compendium of psychotherapeutic techniques.
 Art Therapy, the way I see it, is a process deeply rooted in ancient Shamanic practices.

-Give yourself permission to express yourself.
-The images that come from your imagination are a doorway to the mysteries of the soul.
+When you give yourself permission to express yourself, the images that come from your imagination are a doorway to the mysteries of the deep self.

 Art is a medicine for the body, mind, emotions, and spirit.
 Through color, line, and shape the unconscious mind can communicate with us and accelerate our transformation and our healing.
 This is not about making something to hang in a gallery.
 Our images are not to be evaluated by any external criteria, but only by our own internal sense of what is true.